 Factors to Consider

 How long will it be between the time your soap is packaged and the time it is sold?
-The shorter the time between packaging and selling, the less change there will be in the weight.
+The shorter the time between packaging and selling, the less change (from evaporation) there will be in the weight.

 Do you know the environment in which it will be stored between packaging and sale?
 Will it be in a consistent temperature and humidity?
 When the environment is stable it is much easier to predict how it will affect the soap.